Last update: May 1st, 2019

 |Xiaomi Redmi Note 5 (Redmi 5 Plus)||4000 mAh|

 |Xiaomi Mi A2 Lite (Redmi 6 Pro)||4000 mAh|

 |Xiaomi Mi 8||4000 mAh|

 For eReaders it’s recommended to get a powerbank with at least 6,000 mAh power capacity.
 This will be enough to give an eReader like your Amazon Kindle or Barnes & nobles Nook 1.5 charges and then some.
 If you want to be able to get two charges or more out of the power bank it’s best to get a 10,000mAh charger.

-For tablets a power bank with a capacity of at least 8,000 mAh is recommend and ideally one above 10,000 mAh.
+For tablets a power bank with a capacity of at least 10,000 mAh is recommend and ideally one above 12,000 mAh.
 A minimum output of 2A is also required.
-The reason for the minimum 2 ampere output is so that the tablet will be charged at regular speed.
-A power bank with an output lower than 2A takes very long to load up a tablet device fully.
+The reason for the minimum 2 ampere output is so that the tablet will be charged at the right speed.
+A power bank with an output lower than 2A will not be able to charge a tablet.

 If you want to ensure the power bank can give your tablet more than one charge, aim for a power bank with 20,000 mAh or more.